VeraVeemo/StupidCSSystem/README.md

-# StupidPySystem
+# StupidCSSystem
-A really stupid Python "system" (It's more like a program with smaller programs in it, Or an app launcher.)
+A really stupid C# "system" (It's more like a program with smaller programs in it, Or an app launcher.)

-(I don't have any experience with Python)
+(I don't have any experience with C#)

 ## Information
 Currently the file **only** supports Windows, There is support for macOS and Linux probably coming soon.